Fadi-Ghattas/wp-custom-website-/wp-content/plugins/addthis/readme.txt

 === Share Buttons by AddThis ===
 Contributors: abramsm, srijith.v, vipinss, dnrahamim, jgrodel, bradaddthiscom, mkitzman, addthis_paul, addthis_matt, addthis_elsa, ribin_addthis, AddThis_Mike
-Tags: bookmarking, email sharing, facebook, linkedin, pinterest, share, sharing buttons, social marketing, social tools, twitter, whatsapp
+Tags: AddThis, bookmark, bookmarking, Facebook, LinkedIn, mobile, mobile sharing, Pinterest, plugin, share, share button, share buttons, share buttons plugin, sharing, sharing buttons, sharing sidebar, sidebar, social buttons, social tools, twitter, widget
 Requires at least: 3.0
-Tested up to: 4.4.2
+Tested up to: 4.7.3
-Stable tag: 5.3.1
+Stable tag: 5.3.5

-Share buttons from AddThis help you get more traffic from sharing through social networks.
+Increase social traffic to your website with WordPress share buttons that connect directly to over 200 social networks.

 == Description ==

-The best share buttons on the web are now available for your WordPress site.
-Promote your content easily by sharing to over 200 of the most popular social networking and bookmarking sites (like Facebook Share, Facebook Like, Twitter, Pinterest, Google+, WhatsApp, LinkedIn and more).
-Clean, customizable and simple share buttons are unobtrusive, quick to load and recognized all over the web.
+Get more of your website’s content shared on social media by installing the AddThis WordPress share buttons plugin.
+With AddThis, your users can easily share your content on the most popular social networks, including Facebook, Twitter, Pinterest, and more.
+You can also choose whether to display these share buttons on your homepage, category page, archive page, and other WordPress pages or posts.

+With the AddThis WordPress share buttons plugin, you get:

+= Share Buttons =

+* Position buttons above or below your content
+* Choose between several button styles and sizes
+* Include share counts to encourage your visitors to share
+* Personalize which sharing services appear or pick them yourself

+= Sharing Sidebar =

+* Choose which side of your page it appears on
+* Control how many buttons show up in the sidebar

+= Mobile Sharing Toolbar =

+* Position the toolbar at the top or bottom of your page
+* Turn on or off displayed share count
+* Control how many buttons appear

+<a href="https://www.addthis.com/register">Create a registered account</a> with AddThis to access the AddThis mode for this plugin, which offers additional share button configurations and analytics via the AddThis dashboard.
+Analytics include your top performing content, services and tools.

+Also be sure to check out the <a href="https://wordpress.org/plugins/addthis-follow/">AddThis WordPress follow button plugin</a>, which is great for getting your website visitors to follow you on the most popular social networks, including Facebook, Twitter, Instagram, Snapchat, and more.

+<a href="http://www.addthis.com/academy/">AddThis Academy</a> | <a href="http://www.addthis.com/privacy">Privacy Policy</a>

 == Installation ==